Frequency-Domain Analysis of Time Series with Network-Structured Dependence: Application to Global Bank Connectedness: Introduction

 \section{Introduction}

 Understanding the structural interconnections among financial institutions—particularly banks—is fundamental for assessing systemic risk and ensuring financial stability.
 Financial systems are inherently interacting: institutions are linked through credit exposures, liquidity provision, derivative contracts, and overlapping asset holdings.
 These structural relationships give rise to a network topology underlying financial markets, which governs the transmission and amplification of shocks.
-While connectedness measures have become a central concept in financial econometrics \citep{DieboldYilmaz2009,DieboldYilmaz2014}, they can be interpreted more generally as empirical summaries of the underlying network architecture of financial interdependence \citep{Demirer2018,Wu2020,Gabauer2023}.
+While connectedness measures have become a central concept in financial econometrics \citep{DieboldYilmaz2009,DieboldYilmaz2014}, they can be interpreted more generally as empirical summaries of the underlying network architecture of financial interdependence \citep{Wu2020,Gabauer2023}.
+A central research question emerging from this literature is how specific network structures—such as direct versus multi-hop connections—govern the propagation of shocks.

+To illustrate this complexity, Figure \ref{fig:banking_network} presents a global banking network consisting of 57 major financial institutions across different countries and regions, based on data from \citet{Demirer2018}.
+The network (bank/nodal) connectivity can be derived from physical links or prior empirical evidence, and our framework treats this structure as a known topology that shapes the evolving temporal cross-nodal interactions.

+Specifically, in this setting we do not merely observe a collection of independent time series; rather, we observe measurements collected at the nodes of a graph that evolve over time, leading to time-indexed observations constrained by a specific, known network topology.
+This highlights the dual challenge of modern financial analysis: capturing the temporal dynamics of individual bank data while accounting for the institutional interdependencies that facilitate or restrict the flow of shocks across different time-spans (frequencies).